-Stop paying your bills.
+Stop paying your bills

 The number one category for credit scoring is how well you pay your bills.
-Payment history makes up 35% of the credit score.
+Payment history makes up 30% of the credit score.
 Many times when couples split up before the divorce is final or they ever meet with an attorney, they will stop making payments on their credit accounts.
 If you stop paying credit cards, car loans or mortgages it will adversely affect your credit score and can prevent you from refinancing your home, purchasing a new one, renting or even buying a new car.

 A better plan is to freeze all revolving accounts so additional debt cannot be added to the family budget.
-You must continue to make the minimum monthly payments on the credit cards, and make your payments as usual on your auto loans and home loans.
+You must continue to make the minimum monthly payments on the credit cards.
+Make your payments as usual on your auto loans and home loans.

 Over Charging/Going over the Limit on your credit cards

 Another large part of the credit score is your available credit.
 If you go over the limit, I have seen scores drop over 125 points in one day by just adding $200.00 of debt.
 The $200.00 in debt put two credit cards over the limit causing the client to go from a 667 credit score to a 542 credit score, that changed their loan from approved to denied.

 Finally, if you cannot get a new card and you are getting close to a limit, call the credit card company to increase your credit limit.
 Credit card companies are more likely to increase credit lines if you are abiding by your contract limits, once you go over the limit they are less likely to assist you.

 I recently had a client that had a 744 credit score, it took them 6 months to complete the divorce.
-In the process of the divorce they, paid off all the credit card debt and closed them, sold the house, and paid off the car loans.
+During the divorce they paid off all the credit card debt and closed the accounts.
+Sold their home, and paid off the car loans.
 You would think with no debt the credit score would be over 800!
 The facts of the matter turned out to be the exact opposite.